evertonstz/py-auto-brightness/README.md

 ```
 yaourt pyautobrightness
 ```
+Or with PYPI:
 To use pyautobrightness first of all you have to install the dependences bellow:
   * Python Pygame
   ```
   python-pygame-hg on Arch's AUR
   ```
-   - it's used only oontrol the webcam.
+   - it's used only control the webcam.

   * Python Numpy
   ```